LADEE: End of mission

 Spacecraft controllers ordered a final engine burn on April 11, 2014, to lower LADEE to within 1 mi of the Moon's surface and set it up for impact no later than April 21.
 The probe then dealt with the April 2014 lunar eclipse on April 15, during which it could not generate power because it was in Earth's shadow for four hours.
-Science instruments were turned off and heaters were cycled during the event to conserve energy but keep the spacecraft warm.
+Science instruments were turned off and heaters were cycled during the event to conserve energy while keeping the spacecraft warm.
 Engineers did not expect LADEE to survive, as it was not designed to handle such an environment, but it exited the eclipse with only a few pressure sensor malfunctions.

 During its penultimate orbit on April 17, LADEE's periapsis took it within 300 m of the lunar surface.
 Contact with the spacecraft was lost around 04:30 UTC on April 18 when it moved behind the Moon.
 LADEE struck the Moon's far side surface some time between 04:30 and 05:22 at a speed of 3600 mph.
 The far side of the Moon was chosen to avoid the possibility of damaging historically important locations such as the Luna and Apollo landing sites.
 NASA used the Lunar Reconnaissance Orbiter to image the impact location, which was determined to be near the eastern rim of Sundman V crater.